codeconscious/audio-tag-tools/README.md

 Second, you must have a settings file containing the following:

 1. Paths
-   a.
-The directory in which to save the playlist of duplicates
+   1. The directory in which to save the playlist of duplicates.
-   b.
-The directory path substring to remove from the file paths, if any, to; otherwise, an empty string
+   2. The directory path substring to remove from the file paths, if any, within the playlist of duplicates.
-   c.
-The directory path substring, if any, that should be prepended onto file paths; otherwise, an empty string
-2. Exclusion patterns: regex patterns to match against the `title` and/or `artist` field for track that you wish not to be include
+   3. The directory path substring to prepend to file paths, if any, within the playlist of duplicates.
+   - The final two items function as a pair, allowing you to modify the paths of your files for when your main audio directory's location differs across devices.
+2. Exclusion patterns
+   - Regular expressions to identify tracks, by artist name and/or title, that you wish to ignore during comparison.
+These might be tracks with identical artists and track names that you know are actually disparate tracks.
+(A rare but mildly annoying occurrence.)
+3. Equivalent artist names
-3. Equivalent artists: Artists that should be considered identical — particularly useful for artists that release under multiple names
+   - Artists that should be considered identical during comparison.
+These are _not_ regular expressions.
+   - Particularly useful for artists that release under multiple names or both in and without bands.
+   - Example: `["Bon Jovi", "Jon Bon Jovi"]`
-4. Artist replacement regex patterns to be used to remove matching substrings during comparison
+4. Artist replacement regular expressions
+   - Removes matching substrings from artist names.
+   - Replacements are in memory for comparison purposes only.
+No file updates are made.
+   - Example: `["The "]`, which would ensure "The Four Tops" and "Four Tops" are considered identically.
-5. Title replacement regex patterns to be used to remove matching substrings during comparison
+5. Title replacement regular expressions to be used to remove substrings for comparison

-I have provided a sample you can use below.
+   - Removes matching substrings from titles.
+   - Replacements are in memory for comparison purposes only.
+No file updates are made.

 <details>
-  <summary>Click to expand the sample and notes...</summary>
+  <summary>Click to expand a sample settings file.</summary>

 ```json
 {